OpenTreeOfLife/otcetera/README.md

     sudo make install

+### BOOST C++ libraries
+You also need the BOOST C++ source libraries.
+You should install the BOOST libraries and header files using your operating system's package manager.

+Many BOOST modules are header-only.
+However, some modules require linking to an installed library archive.
+You must install library archives for at least these BOOST libraries:
+ * Program_options

 ## configuration + building

 To run the whole autoreconf stuff in a manner that will add missing bits as needed,